Skip to content

 How their research is transforming health care

 Dr. Thrift believes the research he is doing currently on virtual reality is transformational.
-Virtual Reality for a long time had not been used in the education of student nurses, and minimal use for patient interventions.
+Virtual Reality (VR) for a long time had not been used in the education of student nurses, and minimal use for patient interventions.
 The COVID-19 Pandemic created a paradigm shift in research and education however, opening the door for virtual platforms to take center stage.
 Virtual platforms offer a way to interact in an environment that is cost effective, mobile, and realistic to the user.
 Providing a patient a chance to see a place they have never seen before but are now limited by a serious illness is a means of fulfilling their dreams.
 Patients with debilitating medical conditions like cancer, heart abnormalities, or end-of-life concerns can find an outlet through virtual reality experiences that were not obtainable years ago.
 Student nurses want to experience realistic simulations that help them gain knowledge for the care of patients and transfer that knowledge readily.
-Virtual Reality can provide an avenue to achieve this and help with shortages of clinical placements.
-Together, these two aspects of patient care and student learning provide a means for virtual reality to plug the gap and allow for pleasant transitions or robust learning.
+VR can provide an avenue to achieve this and help with shortages of clinical placements.
+Additionally, AI has become a part of the healthcare industry and continues to develop resources such as VR for effective use with student nurses, healthcare professionals, and patients alike.
+Together, these two aspects of patient care and student learning provide a means for VR and AI to plug the gap and allow for pleasant transitions or robust learning.

 Health research keywords

-Virtual Reality, Virtual Reality Simulation, Extended Reality, Simulation, Informatics, Artificial Intelligence, Hospice and Palliative Care Services, Mental Health, Medical-Surgical Nursing
+Virtual Reality, Virtual Reality Simulation, Extended Reality, Artificial Intelligence, Simulation, Informatics, Hospice and Palliative Care Services, Mental Health, Medical-Surgical Nursing, Work Force Development, Rural Health

 News and related media